 Identifying and Compiling 48-Hour WPR Reports

-Researchers first identified the reports Presidents have provided to Congress under section 4(a) of the War Powers Resolution (“48-hour reports”) since the statute’s enactment in 1973.20 In total, 105 such 48-hour reports were identified from 1973 through December 31, 2019.
-Researchers then compiled the text of each to create a database of publicly accessible reports.
-We believe this database contains an exhaustive set of unclassified 48-hour WPR reports.
+Researchers first identified the reports Presidents have provided to Congress under section 4(a) of the War Powers Resolution (“48-hour reports”) since the statute’s enactment in 1973, totaling more than 100.20 Researchers then analyzed and compiled the text of each report in the database available on this website.
+We update the database regularly, and believe it contains an exhaustive set of unclassified 48-hour WPR reports.
 Nevertheless, we encourage feedback if it appears that we have excluded any such reports in error.

 With very few exceptions, Presidents generally do not cite to specific sections of the WPR when providing reports to Congress.
 Thus, whether a given communication to Congress was coded as having been provided under section 4(a) (a 48-hour report) or under section 4(c) (a periodic report21) was determined based on factors such as whether the report appeared to describe activity that had commenced within the last 48 hours (although a few reports appear to have been submitted late), whether it included the statutorily required information for 48-hour reports under sections 4(a)(3)(A)-(C) of the WPR, whether it described ongoing events or focused on new and discrete activity, and whether the text indicated that the report was intended to provide additional or supplemental information.